 If you are ready to solo travel Tanzania here are some useful links including a daily budget, vaccinations for Tanzania, and UNESCO sites to help you plan a trip to Tanzania.

 Current Time in Dar Es Salaam

-Budget – £50 a day (based on traveling on a budget and staying in hostels and budget accommodation Tanzania.
-If you are looking to book on excursions such as Safaris these can be a bit more pricey and your daily budget may be more like £200)
+Budget – £50 a day (based on travelling on a budget and staying in hostels and budget accommodation Tanzania.
+If you are looking to book excursions such as Safaris these can be a bit more pricey and your daily budget may be more like £200)

 Capital – Dar Es Salaam and Dodoma

 Do I need a visa? – Yes, British citizens require an e-visa which you can apply for online before you travel.

 Flying time to Tanzania from UK – 12 hours

 Did you know?
 Over 120 ethnic groups live in this country!